manorrock/azure-examples/README.md

 ## Coming soon!

-1. Deploy Payara 5 on a Azure App Service (Docker)
 1. Deploy Glassfish 5 on a Azure App Service (Docker)
 1. Deploy an Azure Docker registry.
 1. Create a custom dockerized Tomcat and deploy it to Azure App Service (Docker)